Benjamin Lay: Friendship with Benjamin Franklin

 Benjamin Franklin had printed Lay's book All Slave Keepers That keep the Innocent in Bondage, Apostates, a polemic against slavery, and sold it for two shillings a copy, twenty shillings a dozen.
 He regularly visited in Lay's later years, after Lay had become a hermit.
-Franklin then owned a slave by the name of Joseph and by 1750 he owned two more slaves, Peter and Jemima.
+At the time, Franklin had enslaved a person by the name of Joseph and by 1750 he also enslaved two persons, Peter and Jemima.
 Lay pressed him for his justification: "With What Right?"
 In April 1757, Franklin drafted his new will in which he promised Peter and Jemima that they would be freed after his death.

 As a gift to her husband, Franklin's wife, Deborah Read, commissioned William Williams to paint a portrait of Benjamin Lay (portrayed above).
 This portrait was known in the 18th century but disappeared until it was sold at auction in 1977 for four dollars, restored by conservators at the Winterthur Museum and subsequently sold to the National Portrait Gallery in Washington, DC.